Second-Order Constrained Dynamic Optimization: Conclusion

 \section{Conclusion}

-In this paper, we have reviewed two main methods for constrained dynamic optimization: constrained DDP derived based on NLP techniques and SQP for dynamical systems.
+In this paper, we have reviewed two families of algorithms for constrained dynamic optimization: constrained DDP derived based on NLP techniques and SQP for dynamical systems.
 We have also discussed two distinct representations of these methods, namely, single- and multiple-shooting formulations.
-In addition, we derived single-shooting PDAL DDP and added it to the comparison.
-If explicit feedback is not necessary and the state of the system is not substantially large, then multiple-shooting SQP is the most stable method that can achieve the lowest constraint violation.
-Another advantage of multiple-shooting SQP is that it can accept good initial guesses that help guiding the optimization process to the desired trajectory.
-On the contrary, DDP methods are preferred when the dimension of the system is large and feedback gains might be required.
-The single-shooting DDP variant is the most efficient method in terms of computational complexity.
-When feasibility is more important, the $\log$ barrier DDP variant can be helpful because it can perform optimization while keeping the trajectory always feasible.
-On the other hand, in cases where cost reduction is more important, AL and PDAL DDP are the best candidate algorithms to use.
-These two methods also accept an informed initial guess in their multiple-shooting formulations.
-Finally, we analyzed and experimentally confirmed that PDAL DDP performs better than AL DDP, although the difference was not significant when using GN approximation in multiple-shooting case.
+In addition, we derived a novel single-shooting PDAL DDP and added it to the comparison.
+Working towards our goal to systematize the research on second-order constrained dynamic optimization, we performed extensive benchmarking and analyzed algorithms based on criteria such as objective function minimization, task completion rate, and constraint satisfaction.
+Among the different methods, the single-shooting PDAL DDP and multiple-shooting SQP algorithms stand out due to their consistent performance and robust numerical behavior across different systems and tasks.
+Both algorithms handle the high-dimensionality and non-convexity of trajectory optimization tasks in robotics well.
+When a small violation of dynamics is allowed, multiple-shooting SQP is the most stable method that can achieve the highest success rate of tasks.
+Another advantage of the method is that it can accept good initial guesses that help guide the optimization process to the desired trajectory.
+On the other hand, when the infeasibility of dynamics is not allowed, the single-shooting PDAL DDP is suitable.
+This is because the method inherits the dynamical feasibility of the single-shooting DDP.
+From a computational perspective, PDAL DDP has an advantage over multi-shooting SQP.
+This advantage originates from the fact that, in SQP, the inner constrained QP problem may typically require additional iterations to achieve convergence.
+In PDAL DDP and its backward pass, internal QPs are unconstrained and therefore maintain their closed-form representation in which only the inversion of $ Q_{uu} $ is required.
+This is due to the way of how constraints are handled in PDAL DDP via the use of the Augmented Lagrangian.
+The PDAL DDP has similar performance to the single-AL variant when the problem is simple, but starts to show its superiority as the problem becomes more complex.
+These two AL-based DDP methods can also be formulated in multiple-shooting formulations, which can take advantage of informed initial guesses.
+Finally, we would like to note that although $\log$ barrier DDP struggles to complete tasks, it can be the algorithm of choice when feasibility is prioritized.

-\begin{acks} This work is supported by NASA under the ULI grant 80NSSC22M0070.
-Augustinos Saravanos acknowledges support by the A. Onassis Foundation Scholarship. \end{acks}